SaeedYasen/SaeedYasen/README.md

 ## Experience

 ### Full Stack Developer Intern at Dojo
+A social platform for fulfilling dreams and life goals.
-- Contributed to the development of a mobile application focused on empowering users to achieve life goals.
+- Contributed to the development of a mobile application on iOS and Android platforms for Dojo
-- Utilized React Native, Node.js, and Visual Studio Code to optimize performance and user engagement.
+- Utilized React Native, Node.js, and Visual Studio Code to optimise performance and enhance user engagement
-- Collaborated with a team of developers to efficiently deliver project milestones.
+- Collaborated with a team of three developers to efficiently deliver data to the team lead

 ### Academic Mentor at Yezreel Valley College
 - Improved student learning outcomes through personalized mentoring in computer science courses.